 JACKIE NORTHAM: Richard Holbrooke was a man who could fill a room not just by his imposing physical presence but also through his personality, his energy and drive.
 Holbrooke loved the limelight and moving among the world's powerful elite, says Daniel Serwer, who served under Holbrooke during the war in the Balkans.

-Mr. DANIEL SERWER (Former Aide to Mr. Holbrooke): He was a guy who liked to control all the levers of power.
+DANIEL SERWER: He was a guy who liked to control all the levers of power.
 And it was an extraordinary, virtuoso performance when he did that.
 A lot of us will remember in his harsher moments, of course, but the fact is that he could be extraordinarily charming as well.

-Mr. RICHARD HOLBROOKE (Former U.S. Ambassador to the U.N.): My father did not live to see how his dream for the U.N. dissolved in the face of the harsh realities of the Cold War and the inadequacies of the U.N. system itself.
+RICHARD HOLBROOKE: My father did not live to see how his dream for the U.N. dissolved in the face of the harsh realities of the Cold War and the inadequacies of the U.N. system itself.
 But I never forgot the initial visit and my father's noble, if overly idealistic dream.
 Despite its many problems and failures, I still believe in the importance, indeed the necessity, of the United Nations.

 NORTHAM: While Holbrooke held many diplomatic and foreign policy positions over the years, arguably the height of his diplomatic career was the 1995 Dayton Accords.
 Holbrooke brought all sides in the Bosnia conflict to the negotiating table and orchestrated the effort to draw a peace agreement to end the bloodshed in the Balkans.
 Holbrooke spoke shortly after the accords were signed.

 HOLBROOKE: On every page of the many complicated documents and annexes initialed here today lie challenges to both sides to set aside their enmities, their differences, which are still are raw and open wounds.
 They must work together.